Joseph Medawar: Real estate

-Motion Picture/Entertainment Career
+Motion picture/entertainment career

 Medawar launched his motion picture career producing the feature film Vendetta (1986) for Concord Entertainment.
 The same year, Medawar launched First American Film Capital, an independent film production company based in Culver City, California, which produced Hardbodies 2, Pretty Smart and Slaughterhouse Rock.

 In 1989 Medawar formed the film development and production company ION Pictures.
 ION Pictures distributed the documentary Champions Forever and The Closer and produced Sleepwalkers (1992).

 In 1995, in collaboration with Prince Albert of Monaco, developed Monaco Entertainment Enterprises (MEE).
-From '95 to '97, MEE primarily focused on regional merger and acquisition investment structuring and consulting, which culminated into financing several motion pictures, events and theme park financing.
+From 1995 to 1997, MEE primarily focused on regional merger and acquisition investment structuring and consulting, which culminated into financing several motion pictures, events and theme park financing.
 The company also acted as sponsoring development and chartering for The World Music Awards.

 Legal problems

-Medawar was arrested on September 23, 2005 by Special Agents of the Federal Bureau of Investigation (FBI) and the Internal Revenue Service (IRS).

-Medawar literally claimed to investors that his company, Steeple Entertainment, was producing a television series based on the Department of Homeland Security, entitled DHS.
-He claimed to have the endorsement of President George W. Bush and the real Department of Homeland Security, with contracts to distribute the show in 137 overseas markets, and also told investors that Steeple Entertainment would go public in the near future at a per share price significantly higher than that being paid by investors.

 In reality, only a tiny fraction of investor funds were spent by Medawar on anything related to the film production of DHS.
 In addition, Medawar did not have the endorsement of President Bush or the real Department of Homeland Security (it was found Medawar had been refused permission by the actual Department of Homeland Security to use their name or official seal), had not signed or had prospects of making contracts with any overseas markets, and was never in any position to go public.

 The vast majority of investor funds raised, reportedly several million dollars from tens of thousands of investors, were literally diverted to fund Medawar living a lavish lifestyle.

 Alison Ann Heruth-Waterbury, who had claimed to be the lead in the television series, pleaded guilty to charges of lying to authorities to conceal an investment scam related to the show.
 In May 2006, Medawar pleaded guilty to conspiracy to commit mail fraud and income tax evasion for the fake reality TV project.

 Medawar later pleaded guilty, was sentenced to a year and a day in prison, ordered to pay $2.6 million in restitution to the defrauded investors and to perform 3,000 hours of community service.
 The jail sentence was later reduced to probation on appeal, but in 2011, a judge reinstated a sentence of 45 months imprisonment for multiple violations on his probation.